Fix iPhone Stuck in Headphone Mode: 8 Proven Methods

 Your iPhone shows the headphone volume slider even though nothing is plugged in, and no sound comes through the speakers.
-We ran into this on an iPhone 6s with a 3.5mm jack and again on an iPhone 13 with Lightning.
+It hits both 3.5mm-jack models like the iPhone 6s and Lightning models like the iPhone 13.
 The fix depends on whether the cause is software or hardware.

 - Plugging headphones in and removing them slowly resets the detection sensor in most cases